-Infrared Explorer: Scientific Imaging for Science Education
+Infrared Explorer: Scientific Imaging for Science Experiments

 |

 This is what a thermal camera sees when a piece of dry paper cut in a yin-yang shape is placed on top of an open cup of water that is slightly cooler than the ambient due to evaporation.
 For a scientific explanation, see this page.
-Download
+Download previous versions for older devices Version 2.1 (Android Version 13)

 Thermal equilibration